igstan/igstan.ro/posts/2011-05-09-clojure-impressions.md

 REPL that takes a function value (not function name) and returns its docs.
 Pretty much like Python's `help` function.
 However there's more in Clojure.
 You have access to every core function's source code by calling the `source` function.
-This is hugely useful because.
-As we all know, docs aren't perfect so it helps to sometimes take a look at the source of the function and try to understand what that docstring is actually trying to say.
+This is hugely useful because, as we all know, docs aren't perfect, so it helps to sometimes take a look at the source of the function and try to understand what that docstring is actually trying to say.
 There's also `find-doc` and `javadoc`.
 I really like this part of Clojure.